How to Prevent Data Breaches: Best Tactics

 Another effective way to prevent a data breach is by enabling two-factor authentication (2FA) for all accounts as this can help protect against data breaches.

-Moreover, it adds an additional layer of security by requiring users to enter a code sent via text or email when logging into an account.
+Moreover, it adds layer of security by requiring users to enter a code sent via text or email when logging into an account.

 10. Install Intrusion Detection Systems (IDS)

-One of the most effective ways to prevent against a data breach is Intrusion Detection Systems (IDS).
-IDS are advanced security tools and malware detection software designed specifically for detecting malicious activity on networks or systems by security team.
+One of the most effective ways to prevent a data breach is Intrusion Detection Systems (IDS).
+IDS are advanced security tools and malware detection software designed specifically for detecting malicious activity on networks or systems by security teams.

 IDS solutions use algorithms and signatures to detect known threats such as malware infections, denial-of-service attacks, brute force attempts etc, allowing administrators to quickly take appropriate action before serious damage occurs.